dengtianheibzzb/DCOPNet/DCOPNet/README.md

 few-shot medical image segmentation

 #### Abstract
-Few-shot learning shows marvelous performance in medical image segmentation.
-However, existing few-shot medical image segmentation (FSMIS) models make it challenging to utilize the query image information fully, leading to prototype bias and low generalization ability of the models.
-To cope with these issues, we propose a dual-filter cross attention and onion pooling network (DCOP-Net) for FSMIS, which includes a prototype learning stage and a segmentation stage in its processing flow.
-Specifically, during the prototype learning stage, we design a dual-filter cross attention module (DFCA) to avoid the entanglement between query background (BG) features and support foreground (FG) features, thereby effectively integrating query FG features into support prototypes.
-We specially design an onion pooling module (OP) that combines eroding mask operations with masked average pooling (MAP) to learn multiple prototypes.
-This module retains the contextual information of support features within prototypes, alleviating the prototype bias issue.
-In the subsequent segmentation stage, we design a parallel threshold perceptual module (PTP) to enhance the quality of the threshold for distinguishing FG from BG.
-It is intended to process multiple inputs through multiple paths and reduce the impact of noise in the query image, thus ensuring accurate segmentation of the query image.
-Furthermore, we design a query self-reference regularization (QSR) that feeds query image information back into the query image itself to enhance the accuracy and consistency of the model in processing query images.
-Extensive experiments on three publicly available medical image datasets demonstrate that our method exhibits superior performance compared to state-of-the-art methods.
+Few-shot learning has demonstrated remarkable performance in medical image segmentation.
+However, existing few-shot medical image segmentation (FSMIS) models often struggle to fully utilize query image information, leading to prototype bias and limited generalization ability.
+To address these issues, we propose the Dual-Filter Cross Attention and Onion Pooling Network (DCOP-Net) for FSMIS.
+DCOP-Net consists of a prototype learning stage and a segmentation stage.
+During the prototype learning stage, we introduce a Dual-Filter Cross Attention (DFCA) module to avoid entanglement between query background features and support foreground features, effectively integrating query foreground features into support prototypes.
+Additionally, we design an Onion Pooling (OP) module that combines eroding mask operations with masked average pooling to generate multiple prototypes, preserving contextual information and mitigating prototype bias.
+In the segmentation stage, we present a Parallel Threshold Perception (PTP) module to generate robust thresholds for foreground and background differentiation and a Query Self-Reference Regularization (QSR) strategy to enhance model accuracy and consistency.
+Extensive experiments on three publicly available medical image datasets demonstrate that DCOP-Net outperforms state-of-the-art methods, exhibiting superior segmentation and generalization capabilities.

 ### Dependencies
 Please install following essential dependencies: